We look at a literal piece of Sixties vapourware – The Lear steam car

 One person’s disappointment is always another person’s gratification.
 We have seen this over the past few years as various electrical vehicle projects have been announced.
 Many people have been open-minded about their feasibility, but many more have allowed other agendas to make them either blindly enthusiastic, whatever the scheme, or similarly antagonistic.

 In the late 60s, the extra-urban EV was not a practical proposition in any way, unless it was followed by a trailer full of lead-acid batteries or a very long extension cord.
 The once-mooted gas turbine had come to nothing.
 However, the need to do something about the environmental effects of the internal combustion engine was on the agenda, so there was an impetus to look at other types of propulsion.

-With strict pollution laws being introduced in California, a scheme was initiated to investigate fitting their Highway Patrol cars with steam engines, with competing companies being offered both a development fee and a Dodge Polara to receive the retrofit.
+With strict pollution laws being introduced in California, in 1969 a scheme was initiated to investigate fitting their Highway Patrol cars with steam engines, with competing companies being offered both a development fee and a Dodge Polara to receive the retrofit.
 A somewhat unrealistic 6 month deadline was set for completion.

 In the early days of the motor car, the steam engine had been surprisingly effective.
 Various manufacturers produced steam powered cars, but the best known vehicle is the Stanley Steamer which, viewed in context, was a very credible alternative to the internal combustion engined cars of the time.
 However, as ICE cars became more efficient and convenient, steam cars did not evolve at a similar rate and, by the 1930s, all the manufacturers had folded.
 Various people still kept toying with the idea, and indeed they do to this day, but through judicious use of publicity, for a few short years it once really seemed that steam would make a comeback.